jacklule/DataViz-Syllabus/WeeklySchedule/day10.md

 - Designing for Interactivity: [On the challenges of interative AND mobile](https://www.journalism.co.uk/news/how-the-wall-street-journal-approaches-data-interactives-on-mobile/s2/a574385/) by Elliot Bentley, of the Wall Street Journal

 ## Practice: In Class
-- Use Tableau for "data exploration" -- [quick 2013 tutorial](https://schoolofdata.org/2013/04/27/ddjschool-tutorial-analysing-datasets-with-tableau-public/)
+- Use Tableau for "data exploration" -- [use Cat v Dog Popularity Dataset to explore maps and charts](https://public.tableau.com/en-us/s/resources)
 - Download (or perhaps connect directly to Google Sheets from Tableau), this [data set on Ethnicity at Lehigh](https://docs.google.com/spreadsheets/d/12NuHCygG7XaS4Nd0GHgStiEWUjXYpYXuC2Ru2ntLnWw/edit?usp=sharing)
 - Follow our class [Tableau instructions](https://github.com/jacklule/DataViz-Syllabus/blob/master/Tableau.md) and create an interactive time-series chart tracking the data
 - publish to your github.io page